Golden Gate Ferry: Fleet

 In late 2018, Golden Gate Ferry reached an agreement to lease MV Millennium from Rhode Island Fast Ferry for one year for $2.5 million.
 Millennium allowed full service to continue while Marin and Sonoma underwent major work and the other ferries received regular maintenance.
 The Millennium remained in service until 2020 before returning to Rhode Island.

-When MS Golden Gate retired in 2004, she had made 42,108 round trips between Sausalito and San Francisco, carried 21 million passengers, and traveled nearly 1.3 e6nmi.
+When MS Golden Gate retired in 2004, it had made 42,108 round trips between Sausalito and San Francisco, carried 21 million passengers, and traveled nearly 1.3 e6nmi.